 1 Normal Ave., Montclair, NJ 07043 USA

-TEACHING: I teach the history of the ancient Mediterranean and surrounding areas, Greek and Latin, humanities, and classical archaeology.
-During the past three years I have given courses in Roman Civilization (the basic Roman history history survey), more advanced ancient history courses such as "Greece, Rome, and the Hellenistic World," "The Roman Republic," and "The Roman Empire"; in elementary Latin and Greek; in methods of teaching Latin; and in Roman history and archaeological field methods during Montclair State's summer field school at the "Villa of the Antonines" in Genzano di Roma, Italy (ancient Lanuvium).
+TEACHING: I teach the history of the ancient Mediterranean and surrounding areas as well as Greek, Latin, and classical archaeology.
+During the past three years I have given courses in Roman Civilization (the basic MSU Roman history survey), more advanced ancient history courses such as "Greece, Rome, and the Hellenistic World," "The Roman Republic." and "The Roman Empire"; in Roman Law; in elementary Latin and Greek; in methods of teaching Latin; and in Roman history and archaeological field methods during Montclair State's summer field school at the "Villa of the Antonines" in Genzano di Roma, Italy (ancient Lanuvium).

 COURSES FOR 2017-2018: Roman Civilization (the basic history survey; fall and spring), Introduction to Roman Law (fall); Beginning Greek I (fall) and Beginning Greek II (spring).